flairNLP/flair/resources/docs/TUTORIAL_BASICS.md

 To read a file containing text classification data simply point the `NLPTaskDataFetcher` to the file containing the sentences.
-It will read the sentences into a list of `Sentence`
+It will read the sentences into a list of `Sentence`.

 ```python
 from flair.data_fetcher import NLPTaskDataFetcher